kaspermunch/PopulationGenomicsCourse/Exercises/02_mapping_and_calling/README.md

     and ALT alleles
 -   1/1 - the sample is homozygous for the alternate allele

-Given this information you are now able to estimate the mean SNP heterozygosity for your individual of the 10 MB region in chromosome 2.
+Given this information you are now able to estimate the mean heterozygosity for your individual of the 10 MB region in chromosome 2.